 Your Body Weight

 This probably isn’t news to you, but the more sugar you eat, the more you’ll weigh.
 Research shows that people who drink sugar-sweetened beverages tend to weigh more -- and be at higher risk for type 2 diabetes -- than those who don’t.
-One study even found that people who increased their sugar intake gained about 1.7 pounds in less than 2 months.
+One study even found that people who added more sugar to their diet gained about 1.7 pounds in less than 2 months.
 Excess amounts of sugar can inflame fat cells causing them to release chemicals that increase weight.

 Your Sexual Health